Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 from a discrete action space $\mathcal{A}$ corresponding to a combination of buttons on a controller.
 The environment responds to the action with a new state from $\mathcal{S}$ and a reward from reward space $\mathcal{R}$.
-Games define different reward spaces $\mathcal{R}$, but typically an agent receives positive rewards for scoring points, moving forward in a level, or killing an enemy; they receive negative rewards for losing points, backtracking in a level, or dying.
+Games define different reward spaces $\mathcal{R}$, but typically games grant positive rewards for scoring points, moving forward in a level, or killing an enemy; they grant negative rewards for losing points, backtracking in a level, or dying.

 \begin{figure}[!ht]